jake-fung/Role-Playing-Simulator/README.md

 ## Phase 4: Task 3

-- During an in-depth refactoring initiative targeting the Swing package, I've consistently discovered significant amounts of redundant code within classes.
+- During an in-depth refactoring initiative targeting the Swing package, I've consistently discovered significant amounts of redundant code within classes, such as the setting background and buttons operations.
 To enhance maintainability and readability, I believe there's a substantial opportunity to refactor these duplicated code sections and introduce well-defined constants, which would abstract away literal values and make the code's intent clearer.

 - Redundant coupling within the NewCharacterWindow and Classes classes suggests a strong need for refactoring; this could involve applying design patterns or dependency injection techniques to better decouple their functionalities.